 It is a disadvantage because it creates a carefree, lazy, and distractive learning environment.

-It also takes more time for educators to make digital study material, prepare the lessons, teach, and clarify their doubts.
+Educators also need more time to create digital study material, prepare the lessons, teach, and clarify doubts.

-There are also many interruptions and stoppages because of the problem happening with PC, laptop, or smartphone, internet connectivity, and speed.
+There are also many interruptions and stoppages due to problems with PC, laptop, or smartphone internet connectivity and speed.

-When you learn online, you need to put in more effort to get command if you pursue one of the hardest languages like Russian, Arabic, Farsi, Japanese, Mandarin, or Korean.
+When you learn online, you must put in more effort to get command if you pursue one of the hardest languages like Russian, Arabic, Farsi, Japanese, Mandarin, or Korean.

 Compared to standard classes, people who study online need to do a lot of exercises and tasks.